Nimus7035/TanachProject/SamplePrograms/04TransliteratingTheBHS/00ReadMe.txt

 a separate column from the verse numbers, and no formatting will be lost or corrupted!

 Click the save button in Libre Office.
-This will save the book of Genesis as an Open Document Text (.odt) file.
+This will save "01_Gen.odt" as an Open Document Text (.odt) file.
 Next click "File" and "Save As".
-When the "Save As" dialogue appears, change the "Save as type:" to "Text Encoded".
+When the "Save As" dialogue appears, change the "Save as type:" to "Text Encoded", and change the file name to "01_Gen_UTF8".
 Then click the "Save" button.

 After a few seconds the "Ascii Filter Options" dialogue will appear.
 In the drop down box for Character Set select "Unicode (UTF-8)".
 For Paragraph Break select "CR & LF".
 Then click the "OK" button.

-Now you have two files: Genesis.odt, and Genesis.txt.
-Open the Genesis.txt file with NotePad.
+Now you have two files: 01_Gen.odt, and 01_Gen_UTF8.txt.
+Open the 01_Gen_UTF8.txt file with NotePad.
 If all went well, you should have a consistently formatted text with readable Hebrew characters.
 This file will be easy to convert to a transliterated form.

+Reminder: Never use WordPad with UTF-8 encoded files.
+Evil things will happen to you if you do!

 At this point you should try running the sample program on the entire book of Genesis that you just collected from the web.
 If the conversion of Genesis worked, you can move forward with the rest of the Tanach at your own pace.

+Note: When you're ready to convert the entire Tanach, you'll have to delete FileNames.txt, and replace it with a copy of AllFileNames.txt.
+This is because FileNames.txt contains a list of all the files that you want to process.